 We propose using uncontrollable voltages to explore ways in which both the knowledge domains of art / science and categories of human / non-human might be collapsed into “Enigmatic Taxa // Incertae sedis”.
 In a promiscuous mode build cloud chambers, detect and record radiation, make sound, explore the electrical properties of your skin, investigate existing research grade skin cell data sets, isolate the control voltages of your heart and visualize gravitational waves.
 Sonify this data.

-The workshop is for people interested in sound, art, science, installation, electronics, sensors, data and naturecultures.
+The workshop brought together people interested in sound, art, science, installation, electronics, sensors, data and naturecultures.

-1) Human - Biological Data.
-This will involve using diy devices to measure your data – both Galvanic Skin Response (GSR) and Electro Cardiogram (ECG).
-Skin Data – we will explore existing data sets on cell populations within human skin sonifying the data using the open source software Pure Data.
+1) Human – Biological Data.
+This involved using diy devices to measure your data – both Galvanic Skin Response (GSR) and Electro Cardiogram (ECG).
+Skin Data – we explored existing data sets on cell populations within human skin sonifying the data using the open source software Pure Data.
 Visualising frequencies from resonances used to generate the datasets featuring Lissajous Curves, Oscilloscopes and function generators.

-2) Non-human Creating sound producing instruments from assemblages of Dry Ice, Cloud Chambers, Radiation, Geiger Counters, Pure Data, Arduino, Raspberry Pi.
+2) Non-human.
+We experimented creating sound producing instruments from assemblages of Dry Ice, Cloud Chambers, Radiation, Geiger Counters, Pure Data, Arduino, Raspberry Pi.
 Explore laser inferometry as a method for detecting gravitational waves.

 Outputs – Ontologically flattening the human and non-human

 What new powers or capacities emerge through these promiscuous relations – is the assemblage capable of things the parts are not?
-To move towards answering this question the work will be presented as a short lived multichannel installation piece.
+To move towards answering this question the work was to be presented as a short lived multichannel installation piece.

 Ben Freeth – Bio